 If young people do have a bad experience, do report it so that it can be investigated.
 If it happens in a chat room, contact the operator of that website first.
 If it led to a real-life problem, contact the police.

-Please find below a detailed guide to help setup parental controls for many windows and apple devices.
-There is also a guide on how to set up safer internet surfing options for Google and YouTube.
+Please find below information and guidance on how to help setup parental controls for many windows and apple devices.
+There are also guides on how to set up safer internet surfing options for services such as Google and YouTube.

 - E-safety Advice For Parents